-The investor community financial markets in general. our shareholders, debt investors and research analysts - expects us to be extensive and transparent.
-We should be clear and consistent in communicating our strategy, objectives and outlook, and transparent about corporate governance, including executive remuneration.
+Stakeholder What they expect group Investor The investor community community financial markets in general. our shareholders, debt investors and research analysts - expects us to be extensive and transparent.
+We investors analysts and in communicating our strategy, objectives and outlook, and transparent about corporate governance, including executive remuneration.
 Their main interest is our commitment to creating value.
 They want timely and accurate updates and ample opportunity to seek clarification and ask questions.

+How we engage (incl. frequency)

-(incl. frequency) We organize key corporate events such as the Annual General Meeting of Shareholders, Capital Markets Days, and we meet with investors, analysts and credit-rating agencies during roadshows and conferences.
-We also provide relevant company information through timely press releases and regular publications such as our quarterly results and Integrated Annual Report.
+We organize key corporate events such as the Annual General Meeting of Shareholders, Capital Markets Days, and we meet with should be clear and consistent - credit-rating agencies during roadshows and conferences We also provide relevant company information through timely press releases and regular publications such as our quarterly results and Integrated Annual Report.